-No customer must be able to access the premise directly from a casino, an adult gaming centre or a betting premises, other than a track.
+No customer must be able to access the premises directly from a casino, an adult gaming centre or a betting premises, other than a track.

-Part 7 of the Gambling Commission's Guidance to Licensing Authorities contains further guidance on this issue, which this authority will also take into account in its decision-making.
+Part 7 of the Gambling Commission's Guidance to Licensing Authorities contains further guidance on this issue, which this Licensing Authority will also take into account in its decision making.